danielsollondon/azvmimagebuilder/quickquickstarts/1_Creating_a_Custom_Linux_Shared_Image_Gallery_Image/readme.md

-# Quick Quickstarts : Create a Custom Image from an Azure Platform Vanilla OS Image
+# Create a Custom Image, then Distribute and Version over Multiple Regions

-This article is to show you how you can create a basic customized image using the Azure VM Image Builder, and distribute to a region.
+This article is to show you how you can create a basic customized image using the Azure VM Image Builder, and then use the Azure [Shared Image Gallery](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/shared-image-galleries).

 To use this Quick Quickstarts, this can all be done using the Azure [Cloudshell from the Portal](https://azure.microsoft.com/en-us/features/cloud-shell/).
 Simply copy and paste the code from here, at a miniumum, just update the **subscriptionID** variable below.